-(3) marijuana or marijuana products if the total amount of marijuana, marijuana products, or both marijuana and marijuana products sold contains more than 5600 milligrams of THC.

-3 AAC 306.360.
-Restriction on advertising of marijuana and marijuana products. (a) A retail marijuana store may have not more than three signs, visible to the general public from the public right-of-way, that identify the retail marijuana store by its business name.
+- (3) marijuana or marijuana products if the total amount of marijuana, marijuana products, or both marijuana and marijuana products sold contains more than 5,600 milligrams of THC. - 3 AAC 306.360.
+Restriction on advertising of marijuana and marijuana products. - (a) A retail marijuana store may have not more than three signs, visible to the general public from the public right- of-way, that identify the retail marijuana store by its business name.
 A sign may be placed in the retail marijuana store's window or attached to the outside of the licensed premises.
-The size of each sign may not exceed 4,800 square inches.

-(b) An advertisement for marijuana or a marijuana product may not contain a statement or illustration that

-- (1) is false or misleading; - (2) promotes excessive consumption; - (3) represents that the use of marijuana has curative or therapeutic effects; - (4) depicts a person under 21 years of age consuming marijuana; or

-(5) includes an object or character, including a toy, a cartoon character, or any other depiction designed to appeal to a person under 21 years of age, that promotes consumption of marijuana.

-(c) A retail marijuana store may not place an advertisement for marijuana or a marijuana product, except as provided in (a) of this section,

-(1) within 1,000 feet of the perimeter of any child-centered facility, including a school, a child care facility or other facility providing services to children, a playground or recreation center, a public park, a library, or a game arcade that is open to persons under 21 years of age;

-(2) on or in a public transit vehicle or public transit shelter;

-(3) on or in a publicly owned or operated property;

-(4) within 1,000 feet of a substance abuse or treatment facility; or

-(5) on a campus for post secondary education.

-(d) A retail marijuana store may not use giveaway coupons as promotional materials, or conduct promotional activities such as games or competitions to encourage sale of marijuana or marijuana products.

-(e) All advertising for marijuana or any marijuana product must contain each of the following warnings:
+The size of each sign may not exceed 4,800 square inches. - (b) An advertisement for marijuana or a marijuana product may not contain a statement or illustration that - (1) is false or misleading; - (2) promotes excessive consumption; - (3) represents that the use of marijuana has curative or therapeutic effects; - (4) depicts a person under 21 years of age consuming marijuana; or - (5) includes an object or character, including a toy, a cartoon character, or any other depiction designed to appeal to a person under 21 years of age, that promotes consumption of marijuana. - (c) A retail marijuana store may not place an advertisement for marijuana or a marijuana product, except as provided in (a) of this section, - (1) within 1,000 feet of the perimeter of any child-centered facility, including a school, a child care facility or other facility providing services to children, a playground or recreation center, a public park, a library, or a game arcade that is open to persons under 21 years of age; on or in a public transit vehicle or public transit shelter; - (2) on or in a publicly owned or operated property; - (3) within 1,000 feet of a substance abuse or treatment facility; or - (4) on a campus for postsecondary education. - (d) A retail marijuana store may not use giveaway coupons as promotional materials, or conduct promotional activities such as games or competitions to encourage sale of marijuana or marijuana products. - (e) All advertising for marijuana or any marijuana product must contain each of the following warnings:

-(1) "Marijuana has intoxicating effects and may be habit forming and addictive.";

-(2) "Marijuana impairs concentration, coordination, and judgment.
-Do not operate a vehicle or machinery under its influence.";

-(3) "There are health risks associated with consumption of marijuana.";

-(4) "For use only by adults twenty-one and older.
-Keep out of the reach of children.";

-(5) "Marijuana should not be used by women who are pregnant or breast feeding.".
+- (1) "Marijuana has intoxicating effects and may be habit forming and addictive."; - (2) "Marijuana impairs concentration, coordination, and judgment.
+Do not operate a vehicle or machinery under its influence."; - (3) "There are health risks associated with consumption of marijuana."; - (4) "For use only by adults twenty-one and older.
+Keep out of the reach of children."; - (5) "Marijuana should not be used by women who are pregnant or breast feeding." - 3 AAC 306.365.
+Required consumer notices for retail marijuana stores. - (a) A retail marijuana store shall post, in a conspicuous location visible to customers, the following notices: - (1) "Consumption of marijuana in public is prohibited by law."; - (2) "Transportation or carriage of marijuana or marijuana products on Alaska waterways, including cruise ships, or by air carrier is prohibited by federal law."; - (3) "Transportation or shipment of marijuana or marijuana products outside the State of Alaska is prohibited by federal law."; - (4) "Providing marijuana to persons under 21 years of age is prohibited by law.". - (b) Notification signs required under (a) of this section must be at least 11 inches by 14 inches in size.
+Lettering must be at least one-half inch in height and in colors that contrast with the background.

-Article 4.
-Marijuana Cultivation Facilities.
+Article 4: Marijuana Cultivation Facilities